… of Best Western Plus Hotel Eyde

-The history of BEST WESTERN Hotel Eydes historie can be trcked back to 1839, where the hotel was one of only 3 buildings in Herning.
+The history of Best Western Plus Hotel Eydes historie can be tracked back to 1839, where the hotel was one of only 3 buildings in Herning.

 It all started back in 1839, where an city administrator by the name Peter Christian Bertelsen opened the Christiansminde Inn.
 At that time there were only to other buildings that would later become the courthouse and pharmacy respectively of Herning - in 1841 there were still only residents in Herning and as such a far cry from the city as we know it today.